Adam Marshall: Personal life

 Marshall has an honorary membership to the Gunnedah Rotary Club as well as a life membership to the Gunnedah Jockey Club.

 On 27 June 2014, Marshall was stopped for a random breath test while driving and returned a blood alcohol reading of 0.112.
-On 15 July he pleaded guilty to and was convicted for mid range drink driving.
+On 15 July he pleaded guilty to and was convicted of mid range drink driving.
 Marshall's counsel argued in mitigation that he was suffering from a head cold which may have impaired his awareness of his level of intoxication.
 He was disqualified from driving for nine months and fined $2,000.
 It was subsequently revealed that Marshall had incurred 17 speeding offences since 2002, and that his licence had been suspended on three occasions between 2003 and 2011.
 He was able to avoid a fourth suspension in May 2014 by entering into a good-behaviour bond.

-On 24 June 2021 it was reported that Marshall had contracted COVID-19.
+On 24 June 2021, it was reported that Marshall had contracted COVID-19.
 This led to the state parliament being locked down, with MPs unable to enter or leave for a period of time.
-As he had been in the Parliament during a debate on the state budget whilst he was infectious, there were initial concerns that he may have infected Gladys Berejiklian but this did not happen.